ronikaufman/genuary2023/README.md

 [Genuary](genuary.art) is a month of daily generative art prompts, happening every January.

-For this 2023 editions, I gave myself an extra constraint: to only draw with code.
+For this 2023 edition, I gave myself an extra constraint: to only draw with code.

 ### JAN.
 1
 > Perfect loop / Infinite loop / endless GIFs